Council looks after thousands of trees in public spaces across Wollongong. This includes trees on streets, in parks and

 We ask that you don’t plant trees in public spaces, even if it's just on the footpath outside your own house.

 You can ask us to plant a tree in a public space, including the footpath in front of your home.
-Email or call us on (02) 4227 7111 to make a request.
+Use the button below or call us on (02) 4227 7111 to make a request.